anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: possesses IDevID

 * Registrar-agent: possesses/trusts IDevID CA certificate and an own LDevID(RegAgt) EE credential for the registrar domain.
-  In addition, the registrar-agent MAY be configured with the product-serial-number(s) of the pledge(s) to be bootstrapped.
+  In addition, the registrar-agent MUST know the product-serial-number(s) of the pledge(s) to be bootstrapped.
-  Note that the product-serial-number may have been used during the pledge discovery already.
+  The registrar-agent MAY be provided with the product-serial-number in different ways:
+  * configured, e.g., as a list of pledges to be bootstrapped via QR code scanning
+  * discovered by using standard approaches like mDNS as described in {{discovery_uc2_ppa}}
+  * discovered by using a vendor specific approach, e.g., RF beacons

 * Registrar: possesses/trusts IDevID CA certificate and an own LDevID(Reg) credential.